-Willamette Iron and Steel Works was known for its efforts during World War II and for building numerous warships for the U.S. Navy.
-However, as productive as the shipyard was, its long history of asbestos use has left numerous workers with life-threatening, asbestos-related diseases.
+Willamette Iron and Steel Works was well-known for its efforts during World War II and for building numerous warships for the U.S. Navy.
+As productive as the shipyard was, its long history of asbestos use left workers with life-threatening, asbestos-related diseases.
 The shipyard also faced numerous safety violations and lawsuits, which eventually led to its closure.

 Willamette Iron and Steel Works History

-Willamette Iron and Steel Works was established in 1865 in what is now know as Portland, Oregon.
-The company originally focused on manufacturing engines and boilers for steamboats, but by 1904, expanded into building and repairing vessels.
+Willamette Iron and Steel Works was established in 1865 in what is now known as Portland, Oregon.
+The company originally focused on manufacturing engines and boilers for steamboats, but by 1904, it expanded into constructing and repairing vessels.

 Willamette Iron and Steel Works Asbestos Lawsuits

 As with the majority of shipyards in the past, Willamette Iron and Steel Works used excessive amounts of asbestos, a name for a group of minerals that has been proven to affect health negatively.